NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 The Philips MMS module (and extension) serves as the basic module and can be expanded using a measurement LAN which the Life Scope TR input units lack

-The Multi-parameter Unit is configured
+The use of Smart Cables is configured

-The yellow MULTI socket by itself does not automatically mean all the five types of mentioned parameters are available for measurements; it still depends on whether any of the five types of active hardware are actually being placed inside the Multi-parameter Unit.
-The amount of configured hardware inside each Multi-parameter Unit is always different; so is the system support for serial kits.
+A yellow MULTI-parameter socket by itself does not automatically mean all the five types of mentioned parameters are available for measurements; it still depends on whether what hardware are actually being placed inside for selection.
+The amount of configured hardware linked to each multi-parameter socket varies, so is the system support for serial kits.
 If a model is not equipped with FiO2 hardware internally, no amount of yellow MULTI sockets can provide this measurement capability.

 In other words, it is the built-in hardware that determine the parameter capability; and in the case of serial kit sets, the system software.
 This of course, is the same description as a configured patient monitor